Home/Journal

 • Wipe down all skirting boards, window sills, and light switches.

 • Clean windows inside.
-Outside windows are not usually your responsibility unless specified in the agreement.
+Outside windows are usually not your responsibility unless specified in the agreement.

 • Dust all surfaces, light fittings, and radiators.